kevinhikaruevans/kevinhikaruevans.github.io/_posts/2025-08-21-kagi-ethics.md

 Is it ethical to finance a company which consistently promotes division among the population, the spread of misinformation, and hate speech?
 Is it ethical to give money to a company that continually platforms white supremacists?

-Kagi currently recommends eight LLMs, including Grok.
+Kagi currently [recommends](https://help.kagi.com/kagi/ai/assistant.html#which-model-to-choose) eight LLMs, including Grok.
 There are plenty of LLMs to choose from, yet Kagi continues to include Grok despite pushback from the community.
+Why is that?

 <p style="text-align: center">...</p>